Updated: Jan 31

 Growing up in a mainly white state and town, conversations of race were rare, but going to school in New York, I made friends that I can talk to about the hard, sad, and tragic things in life, even the things that I cannot relate to.
 These are the kinds of conversations that need to be had in order for real change to happen.
 Unfortunately, it took another murder and a series of riots to get the majority of the nation really talking.

-Though the riots have gained the people's attention, violence is not necessarily the solvent for the wrongdoings of the police.
+Though the riots and protests have gained the people's attention, violence is occurring across the US.
 More people are being injured by tear gas, rubber bullets, and other forms of force by the police every day.
 If you are protesting, remember to cover your tattoos, leave anything illegal home, bring water, and wear goggles.
 Use your voice to take action.

 You can also make a difference by signing petitions and donating to various causes.
 Find links to these at the bottom.